That's 6,700 families - with moms, dads, and kids - disrupted by the effects of addiction.

 Adult Rehabilitation Centers

-The Salvation Army Adult Rehabilitation Centers provide intense work-based substance abuse therapy for a minimum of six months.
+The Salvation Army Adult Rehabilitation Centers provide work-based therapy for substance abuse and support groups using the AA model, and spiritual counseling and education for a minimum of six months.
 Clients live onsite and work in Salvation Army Family Stores and other areas, while participating in a full range of treatment programs.